Burdiehouse

-Burdiehouse is an area in the south east of Edinburgh, Scotland, near Gilmerton and Southhouse.
-Its name is often said to be a corruption of Bordeaux, as a result of settlement in the area by French immigrants associated with Mary, Queen of Scots (cf Little France nearby), but this is by no means certain.
+Burdiehouse; Scots: Burdiehoose, is an area in the south east of Edinburgh, Scotland, near Gilmerton, Gracemount and Southhouse.
+The name may be a corruption of the name Bordeaux, from French immigrants who lived in the area.

 Today, Burdiehouse is an area with a high level of residents living in poverty.

 The Burdiehouse Burn (known elsewhere as the Lothian Burn, Niddrie Burn and Brunstane Burn) flows through the area.